EllaBrands/stanDev/Stan-Road-Map.md

 * Stan.jl (goedman/Stan.jl): Rob Goedman
 * StataStan (stan-dev/statastan): Robert Grant
 * MathematicaStan (stan-dev/MathematicaStan):  Vincent Picaud

+In addition to the software, we also have:

+* Stan Web site (stan-dev/stan-dev.io.github): Breck Baldwin

 There are many other packages using Stan that are not managed by the Stan project directly, so they are not included here (e.g., ScalaStan).